Are you tired of dealing with squatters in KY?

 - Trespassing vs Squatting?

-- Can Police Move Squatters?
+- Can Police Remove Squatters?

 - Can a Tenant Claim Squatters Rights?